magrathealabs/playbook/docs/5-talents.md

 * Introduce ourselves and explain a little more about the job and life at MLabs
 * Talk to the candidate about their experience and explore why they are interested in the job
 * Decide whether you think they are quite likely to have the experience and personal qualities that we're looking for
-*  How they heard about the job
+*  Know how they heard about the job

 We try to keep the conversation quite high-level, and avoid going into too much technical detail.
 This part of the process is more about experience and personal qualities than about skills.
 Things we try to explore during the conversation: